Guide to Capital Markets Tribunal Proceedings

 Parties may change representation at any time during a proceeding.
 When you change representation, you must notify all parties and the Registrar.

-For more information, see Rule 21 of the Rules of Procedure and Forms.
+For more information, see rule 24 of the Rules of Procedure.

 Is the hearing open to the public and the media?

-Hearings are open to the public, including the media, except where a Panel orders confidentiality or confidentiality is specified in the Rules of Procedure and Forms (for example, confidential settlement conferences are not open to the public).
+Hearings are open to the public, including the media, except where a panel orders confidentiality or confidentiality is specified in the Rules of Procedure (for example, confidential settlement conferences are not open to the public).
+A court reporter is present at all public hearings and a transcript will be made of the hearing.

-For more information, see Rule 22(2) of the Rules of Procedure and Forms.
+For more information, see rule 8(2) of the Rules of Procedure.

-What is a first attendance?
-What happens at the first attendance?
+What is a first case management hearing?
+What happens at the first case management hearing?

-At the first attendance, the Panel sets a timeline for further attendances and other steps that may be required in a proceeding.
+At the first case management hearing, the panel sets a timeline for further hearings and other steps that may be required in a proceeding.
 All parties are required to attend.

-For more information on what to expect at the first attendance, see sections 5(1), 6(1) and 7(1) of the Practice Guideline.
+For more information on what to expect at the first case management hearing, see rules 13(3) and 14(4) of the Rules of Procedure.

-What if a party does not appear at the first attendance?
+What if a party does not appear at the first case management hearing?

-If a party does not appear at the first attendance and does not otherwise respond to the Notice of Hearing, the proceeding may continue in the party’s absence and the party is not entitled to any further notice in the proceeding.
+If a party does not appear at the first case management hearing and does not otherwise respond to the notice of hearing, the proceeding may continue in the party’s absence and the party is not entitled to any further notice in the proceeding.

 What is a confidential conference?